-Due to the growing demand for luxury goods and the increasing competition for niche markets, it’s really a no-brainer that opting for a premium box is a good direction.
+Due to the growing demand for luxury goods and the increasing competition for niche markets, it’s a no-brainer that opting for a premium box is the right direction.

 According to packaging authority Smithers Pira, the luxury packaging market is steadily growing by 4.4% per year, and paperboard accounts for 42% of luxury packaging materials.